banknovo/pool/README.md

 The pool returns a wrapper object `*pool.Conn` instead of `net.Conn` from the pool's `Get()` method.
 The reason this was done is because we needed a way for clients to call internal connection's wrapper methods `conn.MarkUnusable()` and `conn.Release()`.

+This library is used in Production for certain services at [Novo](https://banknovo.com).

 ## Installation